Levy's zero-one law in game-theoretic probability: Unbounded functions

 \subsection{Acknowledgements}

 Our thinking about L\'evy's zero-one law was influenced by a preliminary draft of \cite{bru/eid:2009}.
-We are grateful to Gert de Cooman for his questions that inspired some of the results in Section \ref{sec:equivalent} of this article, and to an anonymous referee of \cite{\Takemura} who pointed out to us the zero-one law in \cite{bartfai/revesz:1967}.
-This article has benefitted very much from a close reading by its anonymous referee, whose penetrating comments have led to a greatly improved presentation (in particular, Lemmas~\ref{lem:referee-1}, \ref{lem:referee-3}, \ref{lem:referee-2}, \ref{lem:referee-4} and the final statements of Theorem~\ref{thm:levy} and Lemma~\ref{lem:martingale} are due to him or her) and helped us correct a vacuous statement in a previous version.
+We are grateful to Gert de Cooman for his questions that inspired some of the results in Section \ref{sec:equivalent} of this article\ifJOURNAL. \fi\ifnotJOURNAL, and to an anonymous referee of \cite{\Takemura} who pointed out to us the zero-one law in \cite{bartfai/revesz:1967}.\fi This article has benefitted very much from a close reading by its anonymous referee, whose penetrating comments have led to a greatly improved presentation (in particular, Lemmas~\ref{lem:referee-1}, \ref{lem:referee-3}, \ref{lem:referee-2}, \ref{lem:referee-4} and the final statements of Theorem~\ref{thm:levy} and Lemma~\ref{lem:martingale} are due to him or her) and helped us correct a vacuous statement in a previous version.
+Andrzej Ruszczy\'nski has brought to our attention the literature on coherent measures of risk.
 Our work has been supported in part by EPSRC grant EP/F002998/1.